UP2020033/Scrabble/README.md

 # Future/unfinished work

-1. Letters are still draggable when the word is valid and essentially 'submitted'.
-Work will commence to make sure words are stuck in place when they are valid.

-2. The skip button only removes/replaces tiles that are in the bottom row of draggable tiles, so if the user drops a tile then presses skip, it stays on the board.
+1. The skip button only removes/replaces tiles that are in the bottom row of draggable tiles, so if the user drops a tile then presses skip, it stays on the board.

-3. The user must start from the middle tile, but this is not implemented as of yet.
+2. The user must start from the middle tile, but this is not implemented as of yet.

-4. Score implementation based on letters and special tile multipliers.
+3. Score implementation based on letters and special tile multipliers.

-5. Users can only place tiles next to already placed tiles.
+4. Users can only place tiles next to already placed tiles.